My fondest memories as a child are of family Christmas traditions, especially our kids advent calendar!

 In its most traditional form, families share daily Bible readings and light a candle each Sunday.
 Of course, traditions surrounding this vary widely from family to family.

-When I was little, we had a kids advent calendar every single year.
+When I was little, we had a kids’ advent calendar every single year.
 It was a tall piece of felt with 24 little pockets, one for each day in December leading up to Christmas.
 My sister and I couldn’t wait to count down the days by peeking in the pocket each day.
 My mom always filled the day’s pocket with a little piece of candy and fun notes.

-When the kids were old enough, I started adding little pieces of candy in the boxes.
+When the kids were old enough, I started adding little pieces of candy to the boxes.
 I loved watching the kids squeal with delight as they opened the boxes each day.
 (There’s something so incredibly special about continuing a family tradition like this!)

 One year as I was dusting off the Christmas boxes stacked high from the attic, I realized one thing that was missing.
-I’ve always been so intentional to make Christ the center of this season.
+I’ve always been so intentional in making Christ the center of this season.
 I’ve gone out of my way to make sure that all activities point to the real reason for the season, so we don’t get tangled up in the materialism of it all.
 But this one little tradition was missing that deeper Christ-centered approach.

 Favorite Kids Advent Calendar Ideas